What is Spear Phishing?

 The enterprise can minimize risks with strong authentication.

 Multi-factor authentication (MFA) establishes trust with users and must balance ease-of-use with strength of authentication.
-Strong authentication differs from 2FA or other forms because it does not rely on shared secrets/symmetric keys at any point, for example, passwords, codes, and recovery questions.
+Strong authentication differs from 2FA or other forms because it does not rely on shared secrets/symmetric keys at any point, for example, users names and passwords, codes, and recovery questions.
 MFA acknowledges that employee education and caution will not filter out every spear phishing attack.
 Robust measures to bar credential sharing or impersonation must also be put in place.
 The challenge for MFA solutions is that real-world considerations of usability and scalability must also have a place in ultimate design.

 Spear Phishing and Identity Access Management (IAM) solutions

-An IAM solution, which clearly defines and manages roles and access privileges for the entire network, must work hand-in-hand with strong authentication to limit effectiveness of attacks.
+An IAM solution, which clearly defines and manages roles and access privileges for the entire network, must work hand-in-hand with strong authentication to limit effectiveness of targeted attacks.